edovanveen/edonet/README.md

 # edonet
-A minimal neural network, written in Python 3 using only the CuPy library for speedy tensor operations accelerated by CUDA.
+A minimal neural network, written in Python 3 using only the numpy and scipy libraries.

 ## Requirements
+* numpy
-* CuPy
+* scipy

 ## Usage